isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 We will endeavour to get back to the applicant within three working days.

-#### 4. Is there a fee to apply for an ATP?
+#### 4. Is there a fee payable to travel under the ATP?

 No, there is no fee payable for the application of an ATP.
-However, with effect from 16 September 2021, applicants will have to make payment for their on-arrival COVID-19 Polymerase Chain Reaction (PCR) test when they receive the payment notification email.
-Applications will only be approved when payment is received by the deadline indicated in the payment notification email.

-For applications made before 16 September 2021, applications will have to make pre-payment for their on-arrival COVID-19 PCR test separately at [https://safetravel.changiairport.com/](https://safetravel.changiairport.com/)
+However, there are <a href="#oat">costs for testing</a> which must be borne by the traveller.

 #### 5. Do visitors travelling with family members need to apply an ATP for every individual?